Depot News

 Surrey Houlker (2023) begins her second year at the David Geffen School of Drama at Yale as one of the three MFA candidates in the Class of 2027 in playwriting.

-Blak wins Getchell Award
+Blak wins Getchell

 Cris Eli Blak (2021) has won the 2024 Charles M. Getchell New Play Contest, sponsored by the Southeastern Theater Conference, for Between Dog and Wolf.

-Latham audio play online now
+Latham play online

 Eclectic Full Contact Theatre presents a new short play by Donna Latham (2021, 2022), “Memento Mori,” a love story set in a nineteenth-century post-mortem photographer’s studio.
 The audio play and interview with Donna are available here: tinyurl.com/EFCTHHAH